 Benefits of Newer Ships (built after 2010)

 When it comes to newer ships, you’re normally going to get larger vessels.
-That means lots more space, which translates into more of everything.
+That means lots more space on the ship (though not always more space per passenger), which translates into more of everything.
 Newer, larger ships will have more restaurants, more things to do, more people, and more spaces for you to enjoy.

 The largest and newest ships will also have the latest and greatest features for you to enjoy.
 For instance, Norwegian’s newest ships have the world’s only go-kart tracks at sea.
-Carnival’s newest ship has the first at-sea roller coaster.
+Carnival’s newest ships have the first at-sea roller coaster.

 It’s not just amusements, however.
 Newer ships also have the latest in restaurants, shows, and other perks as well.

 Our suggestion is that if you can spring the extra money, we suggest looking toward newer ships when booking your cruise.
 They simply offer the latest and greatest with more to do.
-And with cruise ships pushing the envelope of what can be included on a cruise ship in recent years, the difference can be dramatic.
+And with cruise ships pushing the envelope of what can be included onboard in recent years, the difference can be dramatic.